wepay/wepay-android/README.md

 Detailed reference documentation is available on the reference page for each class.

 ## Next Steps
-Head over to the com.wepay.android.WePay class reference to see all the API methods available.
+Head over to the [documentation](http://wepay.github.io/wepay-android/) to see all the API methods available.
 When you are ready, look at the samples below to learn how to interact with the SDK.